regan-sarwas/npmap.js/API.md

 ## L.npmap.geocoderControl(config: object)

-Create a geocoder control that searches through an index of Parks and pulls in more detailed location information from a geocoding service and add it to a map
+Create a geocoder control that searches through both an index of National Parks and a more detailed geocoding service and add it to a map

 _Arguments_: